Darkelf2024/Darkelf-Cocoa-Browser/README.md

 - Invidious Works!

 ## Bugs Known
-- No x on Tabs but You can still close tabs - Press Left of each tab
+- No x on Tabs but You can still close tabs - Press Left of each tab - Finding a workaround
+- Youtube Works
+- Tracker Counting is getting fixed

 ---